 This is the time it takes for your packet to reach the remote machine and successfully receive a response from it.
 This value is measured in milliseconds, so it can be important to remember that 1,000 milliseconds is equal to 1 second.
 If you are on any kind of broadband connection and you see the milliseconds climb above 300-400 on any particular hop, this could be indicative of a problem on the remote machine in your route.

 The final hop should be the domain name or IP address that you tracerouted.
 If there is a problem in the route, you will see something like this instead:

 As can be seen from the output of the failed trace, the latency begins increasing as I pass through the “netvision.tenge12-4.br02.ldn01.pccwbtn.net” machine, and it gets progressively worse until culiminating in a complete timeout/failure after passing through hot-nni-te-0-0-vl600-agr2-nta.nv.net.il, which is represented by the triple-asterisk (* * *).

 From that output, we know that the last server that was able to respond to me was hot-nni-te-0-0-vl600-agr2-nta.nv.net.il.
 For some reason, this server was not able to push my request to the next remote machine.
 For that information, I would likely need to contact the server administrators at hot-nni-te-0-0-vl600-agr2-nta.nv.net.il or my own Internet Service Provider to see if they can offer any additional insight.

-These traceroutes can be very useful, especially if you make it into Rochen’s network, but then the route fails for some reason.
+Using traceroutes can be very helpful, especially if you make it into Rochen’s network, but then the route fails for some reason.
 In situations like that, we should be able to analyze logs and configurations to determine the cause of failure.

-This concludes the traceroute article; it is my hope that you are now able to perform traceroute in addition to accurately analyzing its output.
+This concludes the using traceroutes article; it is my hope that you are now able to perform traceroute in addition to accurately analyzing its output.